ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/vertebrate/active-and-passive/active-and-passive-mapping.md

 # Active and passive searching protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Active and passive searching protocol](https://linked.data.gov.au/def/nrm/37ed2dbb-b990-430c-9010-d0452588cf24) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Active and passive searching protocol](https://linked.data.gov.au/def/nrm/37ed2dbb-b990-430c-9010-d0452588cf24) protocol in [Vertebrate Fauna](https://linked.data.gov.au/def/nrm/0771a99f-27f4-4ff7-bf6d-aa70fe22ae51) module.

 Mentions of observable properties should refer to [active-and-passive/overview](/information-models/tern-ontology/dev-guide/dawe-protocol/vertebrate/active-and-passive/overview) for the feature type and value type information.